Loading Now

 ×

-Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+Timberland’s Horqin Reforestation Project in Inner Mongolia

-Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+Timberland’s Horqin Reforestation Project in Inner Mongolia

-Timberland’s Horqin Reforestation Project Inner Mongolia 2011
+Timberland’s Horqin Reforestation Project in Inner Mongolia

-Pruning the trees at the Wafang Desert in Mongolia
+Pruning the trees at the Wafang Desert in Mongolia.

 Tree Pruning at Wafang Desert

-Tree pruning at the Agula Desert in Mongolia
+Tree pruning at the Agula Desert in Mongolia.

 Tree Planting at Agula Desert

-The next day, after an approximately three hours of bumpy bus ride, the Singapore winner of the Timberland Photography contest 2011 managed to find humor in it and commented, “This is like a Disneyland ride!”
+The next day, after an approximately three-hour bumpy bus ride, the Singapore winner of the Timberland Photography contest 2011 found humour in it and commented, “This is like a Disneyland ride!”
+Kudos to him for being so cheerful under such circumstances; the beauty of nature has its magical touch.

 Heading to the Wafang Desert